ostdotcom/website-docupony/platform/sdk/docs/server-side-sdks/ruby.md

 sidebar_label: Ruby
 ---

-## Introduction
 The Ruby SDK is a Ruby wrapper for the [OST Platform API](/platform/docs/api).
 This Quick Start Guide will show you how to use the Ruby SDK.

-You can also view the source code on [Github](https://github.com/ostdotcom/ost-sdk-ruby/tree/v2.0.0)
+You can also view the source code on [GitHub](https://github.com/ostdotcom/ost-sdk-ruby/tree/v2.0.0)

 ## 1. Create Token On OST Platform
 Sign up on [platform.ost.com](https://platform.ost.com) to create an account.
 Follow the [create token guide](/platform/docs/1-create/) to complete the token setup.

 ## 2. Get Credentials
 Once token set up is complete, go to [Developers page](https://platform.ost.com/testnet/developer) inside OST Platform dashboard to get access to your API key and API secret.

 Every account is provided with two pairs of keys: one for sandbox environment and one for production environment.
 Use your sandbox environment API keys for testing and development.

 ## 3. Install SDK